vippsas/vipps-woocommerce/readme.txt

 Vipps is used by more than 77 % of Norway's population (4.2 million users).

-MobilePay is used by more than 75 % of Denmark's population (4.4 million users), and more than 36 % of Finland's population (2 million users).
+MobilePay is used by more than 75 % of Denmark's population (4.4 million users), and approximately 50 % of Finland's population (2.8 million users).

 Vipps and MobilePay are payment methods offered by Vipps MobilePay.